 While studying diversity and ecology of North American desert lizards, Pianka conceived an ideal follow-up research project: a natural experiment to compare an independently evolved desert-lizard system with North America.
 Australian desert lizards were virtually unknown at the time.
 He was awarded a 3-year NIH postdoctoral fellowship to work with the late R. H. MacArthur at Princeton University where he obtained a supplementary grant from NSF to undertake studies on Australian desert lizards.
 Pianka pioneered difficult field work in the outback and rediscovered what aborgines knew, making it 'scientific' and quantitative.
 Pianka spent 18 months in Australia under to sponsorship of A. R. Main (Zoology, University of Western Australia), where he discovered and popularized Earth's richest known lizard assemblages.
 In the Great Victoria desert of Western Australia, as many as 55 species of lizards occur in sympatry on sandridge study sites, more than twice as many species as are found together in similar habitats in other parts of the world.
 The challenge of understanding these incredibly diverse saurofaunas was then, and remains to this day, awesome and daunting.

 Pianka discovered and described a rather substantial degree of habitat specificity among Australian desert lizards, and he interpreted the significance of this phenomenon in general terms (Pianka 1969a).
 He discovered and published many major range extensions.
 Indeed, he described the vertebrate fauna of the Great Victoria desert for the first time.
+His pioneering efforts led to the establishment of both the Lake Yeo Nature Reserve and the Great Victoria Desert Nature Reserve.
 Pianka proposed a synthetic scheme for understanding the biogeography and speciation of Australian desert lizards, which included identifying several major routes by which habitat-specialized lizards could disperse between regions.
 He named an important east-west strip of shrub-mulga habitat across the center 'the Giles Corridor' (Pianka 1972).
 Indeed, his zoogeography paper is still considered 'state-of-the-art' a quarter of a century later!

 Pianka has since returned to the Great Victoria Desert to continue his long-term studies many times, as a Guggenheim Fellow (1978-79), as a Fulbright Senior Research Scholar (1990-91), and under Faculty Research Assignments from the University of Texas at Austin (1989-90, 1992, 1995-96, 1998, 2003, 2008).
 Pianka (1996) published a chapter entitled 'Long-term changes in Lizard Assemblages in the Great Victoria Desert.'
-Pianka has lived five full years of his life in the Australian deserts and is recognized as the world's authority on their lizard fauna.
+Pianka has lived five full years of his life in the Australian deserts and is recognized as a pioneer and the world's authority on their lizard fauna (Morton and Emmott 2014).

 The great disparity between lizard diversity in North America (4-11 species) and Australia (18-55 species) made meaningful comparisons difficult.
 The Kalahari desert-lizard system is exactly intermediate in diversity with 12-17 species Pianka (1971).
 Pianka obtained an NSF grant to study the ecology of Kalahari lizards in 1969-70 and employed Raymond B. Huey (now a Professor at the University of Washington, Seattle) as a field research assistant to spend a full year acquiring a data set for comparison with those from North America and Australia.
-Among the highlights of the Kalahari research was the discovery and documentation of character displacement in termite-specialized fossorial Typhlosaurus skinks (Huey and Pianka 1974; Huey, Pianka, Egan, and Coons, 1974).
+Among the highlights of their Kalahari research was the discovery and documentation of character displacement in termite-specialized fossorial Typhlosaurus skinks (Huey and Pianka 1974; Huey, Pianka, Egan, and Coons, 1974).
 Huey and Pianka (1977) also described a remarkable case of Batesian mimicry in which a juvenile lizard mimics a noxious beetle.
 Another paper examined evidence for thermoregulation among diurnal Kalahari lizards (Huey and Pianka 1977).
-Still another analyzed resource partitioning among nocturnal Kalahari geckos (Pianka and Huey 1978).
+Another analyzed resource partitioning among nocturnal Kalahari geckos (Pianka and Huey 1978).
+Still another detailed niche segregation in Kalahari lacertid lizards (Pianka, Huey and Lawlor 1979).
+Huey and Pianka published an important paper on the ecological consequences of foraging mode in Ecology in 1981.

 Pianka expected to find patterns in Australian deserts similar to those he had seen in North America.
 He was especially interested in making detailed comparisons of so-called ecological equivalents, independently evolved lineages that occupy roughly the same ecological roles on different continents.
 A prime example of such convergent evolution is North American horned lizards Phrynosoma, which are in a different family than their Australian counterpart the thorny devil Moloch horridus.
 Both are cryptically-colored and thornily-armored ant-specialized species: an iguanian Phrynosoma platyrhinos exploits this ecological role in North America, while its counterpart the agamid Moloch occupies it in Australia.
 No Kalahari lizard has adopted such a life style (Pianka and Pianka 1970).